-- The breakdown of expense line items in the notes should provide sufficient details to enable users to understand the nature of significant categories If Council has expense items that are not material, the expenses should be aggregated with other immaterial expenses, however the total of this aggregation should not be a material number.
-Employee benefits Employee benefits are all forms of consideration given by Council in exchange for services rendered AASB 101.104 / AASB by its employees.
-These benefits include salary-related benefits (such as wages, salaries, and longservice leave), termination benefits (such as severance or redundancy pay), and post-employment - benefits (such as retirement benefit plans). - If Council use casual staff, their costs should be included in employee expenses rather than consultants.
+- 3. Employee benefits are all forms of consideration given by Council in exchange for services rendered by its employees.
+These benefits include salary-related benefits (such as wages, salaries, and long-service leave), termination benefits (such as severance or redundancy pay), and post-employment benefits (such as retirement benefit plans). - If Council use casual staff, their costs should be included in employee expenses rather than consultants.